colossus21/rlhf-react-tasks/turn.md

 v) A progress report is shown below the combiner.
 It includes a "Discovered Combinations:" section with the discovered elements displayed as tags (using Shadcn's Badge component).
 The progress (e.g., "1/6") is displayed below the tags.
 A congratulatory message appears when all combinations are found.

-vi) The game is visually appealing with a centered container (Card component from Shadcn) and borders applied to the boxes.
-The layout is clean and organized.

-vii) The styles are nature-themed, using a gradient background from light green to light blue.
+vi) The styles are nature-themed, using a gradient background from light green to light blue.
 No external images are used, and all emojis are distinct to avoid confusion.

 The Elemental Combination Game has been implemented as a self-contained React component using Tailwind for styling and Shadcn components for UI elements.